Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 2

 Nuggets Performance Insights

-- Offensively, Denver is posting 115.8 points per game (12th-ranked in league).
-It is surrendering 112.5 points per contest at the other end (eighth-ranked).
+- On offense, Denver is averaging 115.8 points per game (12th-ranked in league).
+It is allowing 112.5 points per contest on defense (eighth-ranked).

-- The Nuggets have been one of the best teams in the league when it comes to assists, as they are delivering 28.9 per game (second-best in NBA).
+- The Nuggets have been one of the top teams in the league when it comes to assists, as they are dishing out 28.9 per game (second-best in NBA).

-- The Nuggets are draining 11.8 threes per game this season (18th-ranked in NBA), and they sport a 37.9% three-point percentage (fourth-best).
+- The Nuggets rank fourth-best in the NBA with a three-point shooting percentage of 37.9%.
+They rank 18th in the league by making 11.8 threes per contest.

 Suns Performance Insights